-Robotathon is a competition created, run, and hosted by RAS that teaches the basics of robotics to those new (or used) to the field.
+Robotathon is a fall semester introductory robotics competition, created and run by the UT IEEE Robotics and Automation Society (RAS).
+We teach the basics of robotics to those new to the field.

 Absolutely nothing!
 All you need is a open mind and a desire to learn.
 While this is a competition, it is also, above all, a learning experience designed to help teach robotics to those that want to learn.
 In addition, all participants are generally on the same level because this competition is restricted to newcomers to RAS - primarily freshmen!

 Any UT undergraduate can apply (you don’t have to be an engineer!).
 Students will be selected based on their expected time commitment for Robotathon over the semester, and their free schedules.
 This allows us to match you up with participants with similar schedules.

 It’s up to you.
 However, the quality of your robot is directly correlated to the amount of time you and your team work on it.
 We’ve broken down the entire project into checkpoints, each task we expect to take from 2-5 hours in weekly commitment per person, increasing linearly with the challenge number.